quinn-toolbox/gailbot/README.md

 2. Install the CLAN editor:
 * https://talkbank.org/software/

-3. Build
+3. Build prerequisites
 Run the following command on the command line to install Gailbot's pre-requisite libraries:
 * pip install –upgrade Watson-developer-cloud
 * pip install pydub

+4. Create an account with IBM so you can use Watson's speech-to-text service:
+* You can sign up for a trial account here: console.bluemix.net/catalog/services/speech-to-text
+* **Note**: Your IBM Bluemix username and password is required to establish a connection with Watson's Speech to Text service.
+For transcription pricing details see https://www.ibm.com/cloud/watson-speech-to-text/pricing

+4. Download gailbot
+* Download or clone gailbot, then open a terminal and navigate to your gailbot directory.

 ## Usage

-Follow these instructions after acquiring the installation process:
-* Download or clone the repository, then open the directory with a terminal.
 * Use the following command to run gailbot:
 * python driver.py -credentials [Bluemix Username]:[Bluemix Password] -files [one or two MXF/Wav file names] -names [One or two speaker names]
 * Follow Gailbot's prompts to generate a transcript.

-**NOTE:** The Bluemix username and password is required to establish a connection with Watson's Speech to Text service.
-The user needs to log into the Bluemix account to see their respective credentials for the Speech to Text service: https://idaas.iam.ibm.com/idaas/mtfim/sps/authsvc?PolicyId=urn:ibm:security:authentication:asf:basicldapuser

-For transcription pricing details see https://www.ibm.com/cloud/watson-speech-to-text/pricing

 **NOTE:** Always copy and paste the custom model ID without punctuation marks when/if propmted by Gailbot.

+## Options

 **File Constraints**
 Gailbot currently accepts '.wav' audio files and '.MXF' video files.